 This insulin works 2 to 4 hours after injecting it and continues working for 12 to 18 hours.
 You can take this Insulin two times a day.

-It is the long-lasting of the insulins and works for 24 hours.
+It is long-lasting on the insulins and works for 24 hours.
 However, it works after several hours of dosage.

 Ultimately your doctor decides the type and quantity of medicine you need to control type 2 diabetes.
 Always talk with your doctor when you have type 2 diabetes, ask questions, and make suggestions.
 Your doctor welcomes your input because it helps them make the best decision for you.
 But after asking questions and making suggestions, follow your doctor’s directions because they are the expert, not you.